hack4peace/andro-cat/README.md

 4. That phone which you want to collect data.
 ******THAT'S ALL*******
 # notes
-You need to change your folders or file name then it will work..
+You need to change your folders or file name then it will work.
+For example:--
+1. Your Phone
+2.    ||
+3.    \/
+4 (before) Download
+5.            ||
+6.            \/
+7. Download 2